biopragmatics/oquat/docs/invalids/prefix/zfin.md

 | `ZFIN:mh`       |              2 | [SO:0001480](https://bioregistry.io/SO:0001480), [SO:0001481](https://bioregistry.io/SO:0001481)                                                  |
 | `ZFIN:st`       |              1 | [SO:0002217](https://bioregistry.io/SO:0002217)                                                                                                   |

-## `tao`
+## `tao`: Teleost Anatomy Ontology

-Identifiers for this prefix are given correctly in Teleost Anatomy Ontology.
+Identifiers for this prefix are given incorrectly correctly in `tao`.

 | external_xref    |   usages_count | usages                                                                                                                                                                                                                                                             |
 |------------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|